 Industrial Welding

-The Industrial Welding Program emphasizes steel welding; however, all students are expected to become knowledgeable of procedures for welding on nonferrous materials such as aluminum.
-Primary focus is on stick electrode welding: students train on Sheet Metal Arc Welding (SMAW) stick electrode, Gas Metal Arc Welding (GMAW) and Flux-Cored Arc Welding (FCAW) wire feed processes, Gas Tungsten Arc Welding (GTAW) Tungsten Inert Gass (TIG), Plasma Arc and Air Arc cutting, Oxyacetylene Welding, and cutting machines.
+The Industrial Welding program emphasizes steel welding; however, all students are expected to become knowledgeable of procedures for welding on non-ferrous materials such as aluminum.
+Primary focus is on stick electrode welding: students train on Sheet Metal Arc Welding (SMAW) stick electrode, Gas Metal Arc Welding (GMAW) and Flux-Cored Arc Welding (FCAW) wire feed processes, Gas Tungsten Arc Welding (GTAW), Tungsten Inert Gas (TIG), Plasma Arc and Air Arc cutting, Oxyacetylene Welding (OAW), and cutting machines.
 Destructive tests are performed on groove welds in both the stick and wire feed processes.
 An introduction to Non-Destructive testing is an integral part of the program.

-The AVTEC Welding shops are equipped with state of the art cutting and welding equipment, including computerized plasma cutting machines for plate and pipe.
+The AVTEC welding shops are equipped with advanced cutting and welding equipment, including computerized plasma cutting machines for plate and pipe.

 Program offered in: January, August